Browse our guides or talk to our team.

 Categorizing ideas from a brainstorming session helps you process those ideas, so you can gain insight into possible solutions or next steps.
 It also makes it easier for you to communicate those ideas and insights to others, especially those who weren’t involved in the brainstorming session themselves.

-UX teams will often use an affinity diagram to organize research or feedback from users into categories.
+Product teams will often use an affinity diagram during the requirements phase to organize research or feedback from users into user stories.
 This might help them gain insight of their target audience in order to pull out actionable details to use in design thinking.

-But any type of team can use an affinity diagram to organize research or feedback, not just UX.
+But any type of team can use an affinity diagram to organize research or feedback, not just product and UX.
 You can use it to help create an action plan to solve any sort of problem.

 For example, maybe your team is having issues with a certain process or tool.
 You could ask them for feedback and then use an affinity diagram to organize that feedback into next steps that you can take to solve the problem.

 Affinity mapping is useful here for the same reason it helps with brainstorming organization—for processing, communicating, and acting on key ideas.

 Affinity mapping and mind mapping or cluster diagramming may seem very similar at first glance, and in some ways they are.
 Both visualize ideas based on a common theme or themes.

 However, mind mapping is a brainstorming method in itself, because it allows you to start with a theme, expand upon that theme, and generate further ideas related to it.